 Other Physical Changes

-The vagina stretches to a larger than normal size during birth, but will almost return to its prepregnant size during the first 6 weeks after birth.
-Doing Kegel exercises can help speed up the return of strength and tone to the vagina.
+The vagina stretches to a larger than normal size during childbirth, but will return to its pre-pregnancy size during the first 6 weeks after birth.
+Kegel exercises can improve vaginal strength and tone as well as promote normal bladder function.

 More About Self Care After Vaginal Birth

 Physical Changes and Healing